pmeter/Bluebox/readme.md

 # Bluebox #
 Bluebox is an alternative app to control the Bluesound Node music player.
 It's name comes from Bluesound and Jukebox.
 It runs on Windows and a Raspberry Pi running Raspbian (Linux).
 The Bluebox app doesn't make use of ID3 tags like artist and album.
 It's purely folder based.

+The program consists of two main files.
+The file app_logic.py contains command-functions and status-lookup functions that can be reusable in other projects.
+The other file app.py is mainly the GUI.
+The configurarion is done in app_conf.py and radio.cvs.

 # Screenshot #
 ![GUI image](https://tweakers.net/ext/f/Kpma7dO1jsqwgu0KFJbyTHXK/full.png)